FloMiami/Module1FirstClass/README.md

-# Module1FirstClass

----

 # 💻 DeviceManager

-A simple Python application that models endpoint devices in a university IT environment.
-This project demonstrates core object-oriented programming principles and serves as a foundation for future automation, inventory tracking, or compliance auditing.
+A Python application that models and manages endpoint devices in an IT environment.
+This project demonstrates object-oriented programming principles including inheritance, interface abstraction, and reflection.
+It builds on the base `Device` class by introducing a more advanced `ManagedDevice` class with additional functionality for compliance tracking and technician assignment.

 ---